ProjectNeura/LEADS/README.md

 ### Code Contributions

 Please fork the project into your own repository.
-Before your pull request, make sure that you have tested any possible impacts on other parts of the project.
+Before your pull request, make sure that you have tested all possible impacts on other parts of the project.
 If no certainty is assured, please reach out to our core team members to have official supports.